 - CAS RN: 68647-73-4

-Furthermore, essential oils in skin care can be phototoxic; making them unsafe to expose to the sun.
+Beyond sensitization reaction, essential oils in skin care can also be phototoxic; making them unsafe to expose to the sun.

 What causes phototoxicity?